-- a) Avoid concentrations of the most economically and socially deprived families to any one or all Authority's public housing developments; - b) Preclude admission of applicants whose habits and practices reasonably may be expected to have a detrimental effect on tenants or the environment of the development; - c) Attain, within a reasonable period of time, a resident body in each development composed of families with a broad range of incomes and rent paying ability which is generally representative of the range of incomes of low-income families in the Authority's area of operation as defined in state law.
+- b) Preclude admission of applicants whose habits and practices reasonably may be expected to have a detrimental effect on tenants or the environment of the development; - c) Attain, within a reasonable period of time, a resident body in each development composed of families with a broad range of incomes and rent paying ability which is generally representative of the range of incomes of low-income families in the Authority's area of operation as defined in state law.
 However, a dwelling unit will not remain vacant for the purpose of awaiting an application by a family falling within the appropriate range.